A decodable text featuring various graphemes that make the long 'a' sound.

 Individual or small group activity

 Project the text onto your whiteboard.
 Read the text aloud to the students.
-Each time they hear the long ‘a’ sound, have the students indicate this in some way, e.g., put their hands on their head, stand up, clap their hands.
-Afterward, discuss the various graphemes that made the long ‘a’ sound within the text.
+Each time they hear the long ‘a’ sound, have the students indicate this in some way, e.g. put their hands on their head, stand up, clap their hands.
+Afterwards, discuss the various graphemes that made the long ‘a’ sound within the text.

 Looking for additional resources to teach the long ‘a’ sound?

 Use this active PowerPoint game to consolidate your students understanding of the long and short ‘a’ sound in common words.